Support for Trafficked People Program

 Temporary Trial Support Stream

-The Temporary Trial Support Stream provides intensive support for trafficked people who return to Australia to give evidence about a human trafficking prosecution.
+This stream provides intensive support for trafficked people who return to Australia to give evidence about a human trafficking prosecution.

 Recipients are entitled to short-term accommodation and a weekly living and food allowance.